 Chancellor's Fellowships are available to seniors and graduate students with superior academic records and who are recommended by faculty.
-The fellowship includes a mentoring requirement in a degree-related activity.
-The fellowships are funded by the Foundation's Annual Fund.
-Applications should be directed to the dean of the Troy University school or college in which the student is enrolled.
+The fellowship requires 10 hours per week working with a faculty or staff member.
+Students can not be on any other university work program.
+Information on applying can be obtained from the dean of the Troy University school or college in which the student is enrolled.